tinchodiaz76/Lyseis/README.md

 |:---:|:---:|:---:|:---:|:---:|
 | <img src="https://github.com/creativetimofficial/public-assets/blob/master/logos/chrome-logo.png?raw=true" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/firefox-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/edge-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/safari-logo.png" width="64" height="64"> | <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/opera-logo.png" width="64" height="64"> |

-## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Notus Angular.
-Here are some advices for our users that want to report an issue:

-1. Make sure that you are using the latest version of the Notus Angular.
-Check the CHANGELOG from your dashboard on our <a href="https://www.creative-tim.com/?ref=na-readme" target="_blank">website</a>.
-2. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.

 ## Useful Links